How to achieve your digital insurance vision with transformative technology

 In order to adapt to changing consumer needs, innovation and data insights have become top priorities for carriers.
-In this webinar, Oliwia Berdak, VP and Research Director at Forrester joined us as a guest speaker for a discussion on how insurance companies can evaluate and adapt their digital insurance transformation to meet immediate and long-term needs.
-Her presentation was informed by a new report she recently co-authored, The State of Digital Insurance, 2021.
+We discussed all of this with Oliwia Berdak, VP and Research Director at Forrester, during a webinar on how insurance companies can evaluate and adapt their digital insurance transformation to meet immediate and long-term needs.
 Here are the highlights.

 It is worth understanding that currently, user behavior indicates people are more comfortable with using digital channels for ongoing engagements with life insurers, rather than onboarding.
-To help increase digital adoption, the onboarding stage of the customer lifecycle, in particular, represents an opportunity for innovation and improvements to increase ease of use, clarity and confidence.
+The onboarding stage of the customer lifecycle, in particular, represents an opportunity for innovation and improvements to increase ease of use, clarity, and confidence.
 Insurance providers should explore new avenues to provide more value through their digital channels.

 To this point, Oliwia cited Guardian Life, which nearly doubled its video and digital chat sessions with customers in 2020.
 As they move into the digital channels, many consumers are looking increasingly for hybrid journeys.
 They still want to talk to someone to ask questions, to understand which products are right for them.
 Technologies such as video conferencing that enable consumers to communicate with a human being, even if it is not in-person, can make the difference.

 This is underpinned by a renewed sense of urgency to innovate in the industry.
 In a Forrester survey, cloud, security, data, and digital experience technologies have been elevated as top investment priorities among insurers.

 How should insurers approach digital transformation?

 Insurance companies are taking this opportunity to digitize their workflows to meet customers’ needs.
 There are four typical approaches to digitization for insurance businesses: